sammarth-k/summer-of-qode/Python/2021/Class 5/Notes.md

 def func1(): #user-defined function print ('Hello!')
 ```

+The naming rules and conventions are the same as those for variables (which we covered in class 1).

 ### Calling functions
 To call a function, use the function name followed by parenthesis:
 ```python